 Perhaps you watch a lot of YouTube but you also want to do something else at the same time and unfortunately, YouTube stops playing if it is pushed to the background.
 This problem has now been resolved thanks to the split-screen feature.
 Open YouTube, start a video then in the bottom right of the screen, hold the 'Recent' button and select another app.
 Not the right app?
 Press the Home button and then select the app in the usual way.
 It then appears on the lower half of the screen.
 Is the area too small?
 Move the bar a little higher.
-Had enough of the split-screen?
+Had enough of multi-window mode?
 Pull the bar so that the app you want to keep open is full size.

 Do you want to let someone play Pokémon GO for you but you don't want them on your home screen?
 Then start the app, press the 'Recent' button on the bottom right, drag the tile up and then tap the pin icon on the bottom right.
 No pins available?
 Then you must first enable the pinning function in your security settings.
 How the feature works is explained on the screen.
 In practice: the smartphone can go into standby mode so the screen does not have to be permanently set this way.
 If you wake the device up again, it will start up in the pinned app.